yanggangthu/BooleanDOI/README.md

            The integer number is the frequency this solution is obtained during the max_itr iterations.

-A Boolean value to indicate whether we found any solution
+A Boolean value to indicate whether we found any solution.

+Notice the current program will only report single node solution if they exist and the program will only begin to search for multi-node solution if single node solution does not exist.
+To change this behavior to search for multi-node from the beginning, change the True to False in line 435 of BooleanDOI_TargetControl.py

 # IV) EXAMPLES
 # (a) A simple network